 This video is the fifth in a series of cultural landscape videos produced by the National Park Service (NPS) Olmsted Center for Landscape Preservation (OCLP).
-The video is made possible through the efforts of Vanessa Hartsuiker, a digital media production intern with OCLP, in partnership with the American Conservation Experience.
+The video is made possible through the efforts of digital media production intern Vanessa Hartsuiker, whose internship with the Olmsted Center was supported in partnership with the American Conservation Experience.

 To view more videos in the series click here.

 Robin Snyder: On April 9th 1865, the last shots of the war in Virginia echoed across this landscape, and at that point, Lee knew that there was nothing more to do than surrender his army.